fabiocaccamo/django-email-validators/README.md

 ```

 ### Extending the dot-insensitive domains list
-You can extend the list of dot-insensitive domains used by `validate_email_unique_dot_insensitive` by adding your own list in Django settings:
+You can extend the list of dot-insensitive domains used by `validate_email_unique` by adding your own list in Django settings:
 ```python
 EMAIL_VALIDATORS_EXTEND_DOT_INSENSITIVE_DOMAINS = [
     'fastmail.com',